 A summary of graduate enquires to the GOS-L helpdesk is provided at Table 11.
-There was a reduction in contact to the 1800 helpdesk, by both the 1800 number and GOS-L inbox, in comparison to 2021.
-Most of the queries were received via GOS-L inbox and survey queries continue to be the most common type, accounting for more than half of all the enquiries (60.9 per cent).
-The reduced helpdesk contact may suggest that links to supporting information in the engagement emails (privacy policy, online FAQ, etc) has pre-emptively addressed some graduate concerns.
-Continued development of these supporting resources could be considered for the 2023 GOS-L.
+Most of the queries were received via the GOS-L inbox, and survey queries continued to be the most common type, accounting for almost half of all the enquiries (48.1 per cent).
+The low helpdesk contact may suggest that links to supporting information in the engagement emails (privacy policy, online FAQ, etc) has preemptively addressed some graduate concerns.
+Continued development of these supporting resources could be considered for the 2024 GOS-L.